Categories

 The behaviour of some of these characters is duplicitous and dubious and yet, somehow, we really feel for them.
 The human condition, perhaps, with the film an accurate barometer of some of our current dilemmas that seems to speak directly to our messed up situation, offering hope, not from the well off section of global community, which is here shown to be in crisis and unable to know what to do with itself never mind tackling the larger problems we face, but rather from the very bottom where Friday the refugee figure, transformed from colonial native in the original tale, becomes the person with vision who can help to build a better world.

-The Island plays in the Annecy Animation Festival 2022 which is taking place in a 100% on-site edition this year right now in the Official Competition section.
+The Island plays plays with the accompaniment of the Bălănescu Ensemble at BFI Southbank on Friday, September 6th 2024 and was previoously in the Annecy Animation Festival 2022 which took place in a 100% on-site edition that year in the Official Competition section.

 Trailer: